speedy-js/parcel-source-map/README.md

+> This is a fork of the Parcel source-map library.
+For more details you may refer to the original repo.

 # Parcel's source-map library

 A source map library purpose-build for the Parcel bundler with a focus on fast combining and manipulating of source-maps.